migotron/Python-Projects/icloudsendemail_README.md

 An email account with iCloud
-An app password created in iCloud account (to use outside Apple developer projects) The email address and app password stored in your terminal as environment variables Usage
+An app password created in iCloud account (to use outside Apple developer projects) The email address and app password stored in your terminal as environment variables

+Usage

 To use this script, follow these steps:

+1.)
 Clone or download this repository to your local machine.
+2.)
 Open a terminal window and navigate to the project directory.
-Set the email address and app password as environment variables by running the following commands: arduino
+3.)
+Set the email address and app password as environment variables by running the following commands:
-Copy code
 		export SENDER_EMAIL=<your email address>
 		export SENDER_PASSWORD=<your app password>
+4.)
 Modify the recipients list, attachment_path variable, and the email content to your needs.
-Run the script by executing the following command in your terminal:
+5.)
+Run the script by executing the following command in your terminal: python emailsend.py
-Copy code
-python emailsend.py
+6.)
 Check the log file email.log to verify that the email was sent successfully.